sayoder/pretty-neat-trail/_posts/pasayten/2019-08-12-cathedral.markdown

 As I climbed the final 300 feet up to the pass, a butterfly flitted around me, seemingly enjoying the hike as much as I was.

-I stopped at the pass for a long break and a trail selfie an ordeal which involved 10 minutes of balancing my camera on rocks and awkwardly posing.
+I stopped at the pass for a long break and a trail selfie (an ordeal which involved 10 minutes of balancing my camera on rocks and awkwardly posing).
 Down in the meadow on the other side of the pass, three people were walking with a horse.
 I watched them climb up toward the pass as I dug into my bag of trail mix.